AudioPixie/TPRTracker/README.md

 	- The Go Mode graphic appears when you have everything needed to defeat Ganondorf
 	- Click on it to make it disappear
 	- If you click on it and want it back, head to General Settings to re-enable it

+## Spoiler Log integration

+You can import your spoiler log .json file directly into the tracker to import settings and utilize the hint system.
+To import a spoiler log, put it in the ```SpoilerLog``` folder found in the following locations:

+Windows: ```.\Pixie's TPR Tracker\Pixie's TPR Tracker_Data\SpoilerLog```
+Mac: ```.\Pixie's TPR Tracker\Content\SpoilerLog```

+> Note: To find the folder on Mac, right click the app icon and select "Show Package Contents"

+The SpoilerLog folder is created the first time you run the app, so if you update and can't see it, make sure you run the app first.
+If you're having issues with the folder creation, you can create the folder manually as long as it's titled **SpoilerLog** and is in the correct file path.

+### Import settings

+- Autofill settings: automatically populates settings in the General and Seed tabs
+- Generate Item Layout: automatically generates an item layout based on your settings.
+This includes required dungeons
+- Autofill Required Dungeons: automatically sets your required dungeons in the item layout
+- Autofill Starting Items: automatically marks your starting inventory items
+- Remove Excluded Checks: automatically marks excluded checks as completed.
+This does not affect rupee count
+- Reset Tracker on Import: Resets the tracker before importing.
+This does not include a settings reset

+### Saving and deleting your spoiler log

+Your spoiler log and generated hints are saved along with everything else in your save file.
+Deleting or moving the original .json file will not affect the tracker as an internal copy of your spoiler log is made on import.
+Click "Dump Spoiler Log" to delete this internal copy along with your hints and go back to the import screen.

 ## Hints

 ### Spirit of Light hints